 ^a Error bars indicate 95% confidence interval.
 Symbol sizes are proportional to number of subjects with data for that week (see Figure S1 in the online supplement).
 Results of generalized mixed-effects fixed-slope models: for number of drinks per week, the interaction of condition by week was significant (p=0.03), but the main effect of condition at week 12 was not significant (p=0.98).
-For number of drinking days per week, the interaction of condition by week was not significant (p=0.94), and the main effect of condition at week 12 was not significant (p=0.47), but the main effect of condition at week 12 was not significant (p=0.01), but the main effect of condition at week 12 was not significant (p=0.56).
+For number of drinking days per week, the interaction of condition by week was not significant (p=0.94), and the main effect of condition at week 12 was not significant (p=0.47), but the main effect of week was significant (p=0.002).
+For number of heavy drinking days per week, the interaction of condition by week was significant (p=0.01), but the main effect of condition at week 12 was not significant (p=0.56).